3Blue1Brown

 What's the music playing in your videos?

-Most music has been by written by Vince Rubinetti, which you can download on Bandcamp and stream on Spotify, Apple Music, and Google Play.
-The piano song throughout the Linear Algebra and Calculus series, which Vince listed as “Grant’s etude” and “Grant’s Opus” on the album, are little snippets that I wrote.
+You can find it on Bandcamp, Spotify, Apple Music, and Google Play.
+Almost all of it was written by Vince Rubinetti.
+The piano pieces used in the Linear Algebra and Calculus series, which Vince listed as “Grant’s etude” and “Grant’s Opus” on the album, are little snippets that I wrote.

 Can you answer a math question for me?